Guidance

 Safety in the country of connection

-Section 80B(4) of the 2002 Act sets out the criteria that must be met for a country to be regarded as a safe third country for inadmissibility.
+Section 80B(4) of the NIAA 2002 (or paragraph 345B of the archived Immigration Rules as the case may be) sets out the criteria that must be met for a country to be regarded as a safe third country for inadmissibility.

-The safety of a country of connection must be considered in line with relevant country information and any other available evidence.
+The safety of a country of connection must be considered according to any statutory presumptions of safety, in line with relevant country information and any other available evidence (and in line with Standard of proof).

-The countries listed in Part 2 of Schedule 3 of the 2004 Act are democratic countries which have a strong rule of law and well-established records of respecting human rights and adhering to international law.
-Unsupported claims by a claimant that their rights (as described above) would have been breached in the third country, including allegations that they would have been removed from there to a place in breach of their Refugee Convention and Article 3 ECHR rights, are likely to be adequately addressed by summary reference to the country being a signatory to both conventions, and the lack of evidence to show such a risk.
+Unsupported claims by a claimant that their rights would have been breached in the third country, including allegations that they would have been removed from there to a place in breach of their Refugee Convention and Article 3 ECHR rights, are likely to be adequately addressed by summary reference to the country being a signatory to both conventions, and the lack of credible evidence to show such a risk (which must be assessed in line with Standard of proof).
+More detailed representations will require more detailed consideration and demonstration of that consideration in the written decision.

 A further but essential part of establishing that a third country would have been safe for a person is that the possibility exists for a person to apply to be recognised as a refugee and where appropriate, receive protection in accordance with the Refugee Convention.
-If the claimant states that it was not possible for them to apply for asylum in the third country, country information must be reviewed, to identify whether the country is signatory to the Convention or purports to operate a system in accordance with the Convention, and whether it operates it in practice, to an effective level.
-Again, this must be established on the balance of probabilities.
+If the claimant states that it was not possible for them to apply for asylum in the third country, any evidence and representations to that effect must be reviewed alongside country information.
+Caseworkers must identify whether the country is signatory to the Refugee Convention or purports to operate a system in accordance with it, and decide whether, on the basis of all the evidence available, it operates it in practice, to an effective level.
+(This must be established in line with Standard of proof).

 Safety in the removal country and certifications

-The safety of the country of removal must be established according to the relevant provisions of section 80B(4) of the 2002 Act and Part 2 or Part 5 of Schedule 3 of the 2004 Act, according to the particular claims and decision being made, and the version of Schedule 3 applicable at the time of consideration (for new certifications, the current published version of Schedule 3 should be applied - see Application of the relevant legislation for further information).
+The safety of the country of removal must be established in line with Standard of proof, the relevant provisions of section 80B(4) of the NIAA 2002 (or the archived Immigration Rules paragraph 345B), and the requirements and any applicable presumptions set out in Part 2 or Part 5 of Schedule 3 to the 2004 Act, according to the particular claims and decision being made, and the version of Schedule 3 applicable at the time of consideration (for certificates made on or after 28 June 2022, the current published version of Schedule 3 should be applied – for further information see Application of the relevant legislation).

-Every decision must ensure that all of the required criteria in section 80B(4) are considered and addressed.
-In practice those criteria overlap in part with requirements in Schedule 3, and so the consideration for the latter will address almost all of the former, and duplication can be avoided by signposting the relevant considerations and criteria.
+In practice the s.80B(4) criteria (or paragraph 345B criteria) overlap in part with the requirements in Schedule 3, and in cases where the country of connection and country of removal are the same, the consideration for the latter will address almost all of the former, and duplication can be avoided by signposting the relevant considerations and criteria.

 Country of removal is listed in Part 2 of Schedule 3

-Paragraph 3(2) of the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004 (2004 Act) requires a listed third country of removal to be treated as a place where the person’s life and liberty are not threatened by reason of his race, religion, nationality, membership of a particular social group or political opinion, or from which a person will not be sent to another State in contravention of the Refugee Convention.
+Paragraph 3(2) of Schedule 3 to the 2004 Act requires a listed third country of removal to be treated as a place where the person’s life and liberty are not threatened by reason of his race, religion, nationality, membership of a particular social group or political opinion, or from which a person will not be sent to another State in contravention of the Refugee Convention.

-Therefore, if the country of removal is listed in paragraph 2 of Schedule 3, section 80B(4)(a) and (b)(i) will be met.
+Therefore, if the country of removal is listed in paragraph 2 of Schedule 3, section 80B(4)(a) and (b)(i) (or Immigration Rules paragraphs 345B(i) and (ii), as the case may be) will be met, without the need for further consideration.

-Under section 80B(4)(c), a country will be safe only if an individual can apply to be recognised as a refugee and (if so recognised) receive protection in accordance with the Refugee Convention there.
-Any representations received that suggest otherwise must therefore be carefully considered.
+Under section 80B(4)(c) (or archived Immigration Rule paragraph 345B(iv)), a country will be safe only if an individual can apply to be recognised as a refugee and (if so recognised) receive protection in accordance with the Refugee Convention there.
+The assessment of this point must take account of relevant country information and any evidence and representations.
+See Standard of proof.

-The consideration of the risk of a person being onward refouled in breach of their Article 3 rights, under paragraph 3(1A) of Schedule 3 of the 2004 Act, addresses the consideration of the same issues under section 80B(4)(b)(ii) of the 2002 Act.
+The consideration of the risk of a person being onward refouled in breach of their Article 3 rights, under paragraph 3(1A) of Schedule 3 to the 2004 Act, addresses the consideration of the same issues under section 80B(4)(b)(ii) of the NIAA 2002 (or archived Immigration Rules paragraph 345B(iii)).

 Refugee Convention and ECHR certification